 Adam and Joanne's Tips

 - Use canned tomatoes: Canned tomatoes work when you don’t have fresh tomatoes on hand.
 Diced canned tomatoes or whole canned tomatoes that have been chopped or torn into smaller pieces are best.

-- Gluten-free options: If you are gluten-free you can substitute with your favorite gluten-free pasta, rice or zucchini noodles.
+- Gluten-free options: If you are gluten-free, you can substitute with your favorite gluten-free pasta, rice, or zucchini noodles.
 For our tips on making zucchini noodles, take a look at our Guilt-Free Zucchini Pasta.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.
 Sodium may vary depending on how much salt used to season the dish.